LagoLunatic/DSVEdit/README.txt

 * Viewing and editing random chest item pools
 * Viewing and editing area maps
 * Viewing sprites (enemies, objects, weapons, etc)
+* Viewing and editing GFX and palettes
+* Viewing and editing which songs play in which areas

 ### Requirements